DIAGNijmegen/website-content/content/pages/vacancies/few-shot-segmentation.md

 picture: vacancies/segmentation.jpg
 template: vacancy-single
 people: Bram van Ginneken, Silvan Quax
-description: Develop a 3D segmentation method that can learn a task from only a few segmented 2D slices
+description: Develop a 3D segmentation method that can learn a task from only a few segmented 2D slices.

 **This is an AI for Health MSc project.
 Students are eligible to receive a monthly reimbursement of €500,- for